hasura/github-integration-starter/README.md

 Once that is done, we can head to configuring `Git Deployment` for the project.
 The steps are outlined above.

 In the second case of starting with a Cloud project, we have to initialise the hasura project locally and follow the Git Deployment setup.

+## Troubleshooting

+In case a deployment fails, you can fix the corresponding issues in metadata/migration files with another git push.
+Learn more different steps to identify and fix issues from the [troubleshooting guide](https://hasura.io/docs/latest/graphql/cloud/projects/github-integration.html#troubleshooting-failures) on docs.